joejoe909/TimedQuiz/readMe.md

 # Hello and welcome to my Quiz Template repo.
-The concept of this is that you have four display brackets and code that will randomly place the correct answer and 3 wrong ansers
-in these four display slots.
+The concept of this is that you have four display brackets and code that will randomly place the correct answer and 3 wrong answers anywehre in these four display slots.

 <img src = "https://github.com/joejoe909/TimedQuiz/blob/master/design%20notes/QuizMechanics.png?raw=true" alt = "The Quiz Mechanics">